 Regular Campervan Countertop Maintenance

-If you installed a laminate countertop in your camper, you won’t need to perform any regular maintenance.
+If you installed a laminate countertop in your camper, you wonโt need to preform any regular maintenance.

 Sanding & Oiling